Apress/firewalls-dont-stop-dragons/errata.md

 Warp VPN is [now available for desktop](https://blog.cloudflare.com/warp-for-desktop/), as well.

+### Tip 12-15.
+Install Little Snitch (Mac OS Only)

+There's actually a free tool that does pretty much the same thing as Little Snitch, created by a Mac security researcher, called [Lulu](https://objective-see.com/products/lulu.html).
+He has some [other cool, free tools](https://objective-see.com/), as well.

 ### Tip 12-28.
 Roll the Dice for Security

 After I published the 4th edition of the book, I created a fun, fantasy-themed website called [d20key.com](https://d20key.com/) for generating a passphrase that was based off the work the EFF did with Diceware.
 Check it out!